 Other essential services include transportation, assistance with obtaining government and public entitlements and benefits.
 Or get community linkages and advocacy, and other social services.
 Short term transitional housing can be offered for people who are moving from a shelter, or who were just evicted and are faced with homelessness.
 The office is Monessen, Pennsylvania 15062.
 Call (724) 684-9000

 Money for paying rent and eviction help is available from organizations in Washington County.
 The assistance ranges from grants for security deposits to legal support and emergency rental assistance.
 In addition, very low income families as well as the unemployed or disabled can look into government resources for their housing needs.
 More on rent help in Washington County.

-Washington County Pennsylvania Social Services is located at 100 West Beau Street, Suite 302, Washington, PA 15301.
-Phone (724) 228-6995.
+Washington County Pennsylvania Human Services Services has government benefits.
 They operate an administrative office which provides funding for the greater Washington County region.
 Programs strive to ensure that low income families and individuals receive prevention and intervention services.
-Services offered are Rental/Utility Assistance, Permanent Supportive Housing Programs, Transitional Housing and Emergency Shelter.
+Low income and working poor can provide for federal government and state of Pennsylvania assistance programs.

 - Temporary Assistance for Needy Families (TANF), General Assistance and State Blind Pensions is cash assistance for the disabled, aged (ages 65 or older), and blind.
 Read more on Pennsylvania cash assistance.